All Episodes

 Even though that's what Trey Thomas's website says.

-So two pro-football players show up at an assembly.
+So two pro football players show up at an assembly.

-Let's go to the audio sound bites now.
+Let's go to the audio soundbites now.

-The White House is considering a plan to fund the next phase of the hurricane recovery, Katrina recovery, by dipping into existing disaster relief funds to pay for projects like road and bridge building, according to congressional sources.
+The White House is considering a plan to fund the next phase of the Hurricane Recovery, Katrina recovery, by dipping into existing disaster relief funds to pay for projects like road and bridge building, according to congressional sources.

 By borrowing from the disaster relief funds and also seeking other budget cuts, the administration's considering offering a plan that would not require any new allocation of money.

-Are you are you following me on this, folks?
+Well, now, are you following me on this, folks?

-Let's go back to the aftermath when everybody was in full-fledged 100% panic mode.
+Let's go back to the aftermath when everybody was in full-fledged, 100% panic mode.

 And here's Mary Baby Fat Landrew demanding $250 billion.